kestrel614/PersoNaLP/litreview/text-personality.md

 * Professional occupation (jargon)
 * Personality

-The link between personality and writing style raised latter has raised lots of interest ⇒ XM : why ?
+The link between personality and writing style raised latter has raised lots of interest
+>⇒ XM : why ?

-## Generation of answers
+## Automatic generation of answers
 [2006 stanford paper with a raw algo](https://nlp.stanford.edu/courses/cs224n/2006/fp/henggong-telarson-joshd-1-cs224n_project_report.pdf)

-# I-A. Personality
+# Short summary

 ## Benchmark data sets and other resources

 [Linguistic Inquiry and Word Count](https://liwc.wpengine.com/) (LIWC) is used in almost all the analyses for characterising text data.

-⇒ XM : elaborate a bit on what this is ...
+> ⇒ XM : elaborate a bit on what this is ...

 [The Big Five](https://en.wikipedia.org/wiki/Big_five_personality_traits) (along with its derivative [Big Five Aspect Scales](https://en.wikipedia.org/wiki/Big_Five_Aspect_Scales)) is widely used as a measure for personality.

 ## Quick summary of the results in the reviewed papers

-⇒ XM how do we define "personality" here ?  what are the most common acceptations ?
-What are the aspects of personality we are interested in ? for example the way emotions are expressed will depend on personality

 **Personality features more related to language use**: